-Note: This program is approved by the Florida Department of Children and Families (DCF) as meeting the training requirements for child care personnel/ preschool teachers, 65C-22.001(6).
+Note: the Florida Department of Children and Families (DCF) approve this program as meeting the training requirements for childcare personnel/ preschool teachers, 65C-22.001(6).
 The regulatory requirements that must be met to offer and teach this program are included in the Early Childhood Professional Certificate (ECPC) Program Guidelines.